CyberAlstor/CyberAlstor_Gentoo_Portage_Config_Dell_Inspiron_15_3535/README.md

 I use Shim as a pre-loader for GRUB2.
 Shim is pre-signed with microsoft certificates, being a safe and effective option for enabling Secureboot, unlike registering keys into the UEFI firmware directly with sbctl or other methods of custom key registration.

 NOTE: Before trying to get Secureboot working on your machine, you MUST check if it has the Secureboot option in the BIOS setup menu.
-Also check if you are on UEFI firmware (source is from https://wiki.archlinux.org/title/Installation_guide, step 1.6):
+Also check if you are on UEFI firmware (https://wiki.archlinux.org/title/Installation_guide, step 1.6):

 To verify the boot mode, check the UEFI bitness: